By Carla Olivo, USMC Spouse

 Miscellaneous items – Toilet paper, paper towels, Ziploc bags, aluminum foil, plastic utensils

 These items come in handy if you end up in a hotel for a few days or if it takes longer than expected to unpack your HHG.
 That left over pizza can be wrapped in aluminum foil and saved in your hotel mini fridge.
 Some like to bring a crockpot with them to break up the monotony of eating out.
-I stopped once at a friend’s house as the packers were busy packing everything up and her son came out of the house holding a plastic spoon from his frozen yogurt.
+I stopped once at a friend’s house as their house was being packed and her son came out of the house holding a plastic spoon from his frozen yogurt.
 Holding up the spoon he said, “Hey, Mom do we need to save this?”
 I thought, only a military kid would ask that!

-PCSgrades Author: Carla Olivo, PCSgrades Strategic Communications Director, previously served as the Director of Communications for Operation Hug-A-Hero.
-She has garnered numerous TV industry awards including an Associated Press award for Spot News Reporting and Documentary Reporting.
+Carla Olivo has garnered numerous TV industry awards including an Associated Press award for Spot News Reporting and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
-Colonel, and their two kids.
+Colonel and their two kids.